saramahmoud55/Elsama-travel/readme.md

-# Homyz - Real Estate Web App
+# Elsama - Traveling Web App

-Homyz is a Real Estate website built using the MERN stack with Vite as the bundler.
-It provides various functionalities for users, including property listings, adding properties to the cart, and contacting the website's support team.
-The website also utilizes several libraries like axios, framer-motion, react-dom, react-icons, react-router, react-router-dom, swiper, and tailwind CSS for a seamless user experience.
+It is a website that offers booking services for hotels, flights, tours, transfers, car rental, trains, ferries, airport lounges and football tickets.
+You can also get travel insurance and other services.

 ## Features

 - View property listings: Users can browse through a wide range of property listings available on the website.
-- Add to Cart: Users can add properties to their cart to keep track of their preferred properties.
+- Booking trips to any place in th country: Users can add properties to their cart to keep track of their preferred properties.
 - Contact Us: Users have the option to reach out to the website's support team for any inquiries or assistance they may need.

 ## Libraries Used